Skip to content

 Examine the online MSN AGPCNP program

-The UTA Arlington Master of Science in Nursing in Adult Gerontology Primary Care Nurse Practitioner online program (AGPCNP) prepares advanced practice nurses as primary care providers to manage the health of individuals from adolescence through adulthood and the end of life.
+The UTA Master of Science in Nursing in Adult Gerontology Primary Care Nurse Practitioner online program (AGPCNP) prepares advanced practice nurses as primary care providers to manage the health of individuals from adolescence through adulthood and the end of life.
 Practitioner emphasis is on health promotion, illness prevention, the management of minor acute illnesses and chronic complex health management needs of older adults to maximize their health, functional status and independence.
 The AGPCNP program is designed to provide students with leadership skills and the ability to synthesize and apply research to maximize healthcare delivery services for adults, older adults and their families.

 Coursework includes advanced health assessment, the role of the nurse in advanced practice, adult gerontology management across the continuum, primary care clinical practice and an advanced clinical nursing practicum.